 1. Gianfranchi, E., Tagliabue, M., & Sarlo, M. (2016, 27-29 October).
 Body and mind in driving abilities: how electrodermal correlates can explain the improvement of hazard perception in a virtual training.
 Poster session presented at the XXIV National Congress of the Italian Society of Psychophysiology, Milan, Italy.

 2. Tagliabue, M., Gianfranchi, E., & Sarlo, M. (2017).
 A First Step toward the Understanding of Implicit Learning of Hazard Anticipation in Inexperienced Road Users Through a Moped-Riding Simulator.
 Frontiers In Psychology, 8(768), 1-11.

 3. Gianfranchi, E., Spoto, A., & Tagliabue, M. (2017).
 Risk profiles in novice road users: Relation between moped riding simulator performance, on-road aberrant behaviors and dangerous driving.
 Transportation Research Part F: Traffic Psychology and Behaviour, 49, 132-144.

 4. Gianfranchi, E., Tagliabue, M., Spoto, A., & Vidotto, G. (under review).
-The assessment of driving abilities through a riding simulator: Risk profiles and sensation-seeking
+Sensation-seeking, decision making, and driving abilities as measured through a moped-simulator.

 5. Terranova, C., Tagliabue, M., Cona, G., Gianfranchi, E., Vidotto, G., Di Pietra, L., Snenghi, R., & Ferrara S.D. (in preparation).
 Neurocognitive and behavioral markers in DUI recidivists.